-Implementor

-writes:

-'''

-class ListImpl implements List {

-...

-void add (Object o) {

-array[numElements++] = o;

-}

-}

-'''

-writes:

-List list = new ListImpl(); list.add(new Student());
+List interface Implementor User Wall of abs writes: writes: class ListImpl implements List { void add (Object o) { List list = new ListImpl(); array[numElements++] = o; list.add(new Student());

 Photos courtesy of Google Image Search.

 - 2. Programming an application that uses objects of an interface type is more flexible. - If a new, better implementation comes out, you can switch by changing one line of code.